Vanessa Carlton: 2009–2012: Rabbits on the Run and Hear the Bells

-2012–2017: Liberman, Blue Pool, Liberman Live and Earlier Things Live
+2012–2016: Liberman and Blue Pool

 Carlton announced in late 2012 that she had returned to Real World Studios to commence work on a new album with a theme of euphoria.
-She clarified on Twitter that "Euphoria" was not the name of the album, nor was it to be straightforward electronically fabricated.

 On a small tour in late 2013, Carlton teased new songs "Willows", "House Of Seven Swords", "A Matter Of Time", "Take It Easy" and "Unlock The Lock".

-On February 28, 2014, Carlton announced that she had finished recording the ten-track album, which was to be titled Liberman, and on April 11, 2014 she reported that Liberman was being mastered.
+On February 28, 2014, Carlton announced that she had finished recording the ten-track album, which was to be titled Liberman, and on April 11, 2014, she reported that Liberman was being mastered.
 Carlton's 2014 summer tour supported the Barefoot Wine Beach Project, which encouraged people to clean the beach and keep it safe for wildlife.
 She performed a track titled "Willows" to promote the events for Fox New York TV, which she said was about the trees she had loved when she was growing up, and she revealed that Liberman would be released in 2015.
 In an interview with CBS News published on June 11, 2014, Carlton described the album as "kind of lush, trippy and beautiful...You really feel like you're falling into a rabbit hole of sounds."
 She said: "It's pretty short, it's 10 songs.
 It's meant to be listened to through your headphones."

+Liberman was positively received, and like its preceding album, was also praised for touching on personal subjects for the singer.
+Writing for The Boston Globe, Ken Capobianco said the material "finds her a long way from 'A Thousand Miles' – and in a better place, artistically."
+Matthew Schnipper of Pitchfork wrote that "Carlton's voice is the key attraction on songs [from Liberman] that register between low-key pop, rock, and folk."

 On April 20, 2015, it was announced that Carlton had signed with Dine Alone Records to release Liberman in October 2015.
 Esquire premiered "Young Heart", a song not expected to be included on the album, which was released as a "pre-release single".
 On June 15, 2015, Carlton released the song "Blue Pool" through Nylon magazine's website.
 The song was included on the Blue Pool EP, released digitally on July 24, 2015.
 The songs on the EP were part of a deluxe version of the Liberman album.
 On August 3, 2015, Southern Living premiered the official music video for "Blue Pool".
 On August 27, 2015, USA Today premiered the official lyric video for "Willows".
 The album artwork for Liberman was revealed, along with its release date of October 23, 2015.